Michael-Warrior-Angel/business-intelligence-project/README.md

 4. Choose Tables: After the code is executed, choose the tables you need and load them.
 In our case, we choose both train_df or test_df tables and load them.

-The python script we used is:
+A simple python script we can use is:

 # Import the libraries we need
 import pandas as pd